trustfractal/wallet/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**What is the goal of your feature?**
-A clear and concise description of what the problem is.
+A clear and concise description of what the problem is or the desired use case.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.